kreeger/python-rdio/readme.markdown

 Function names and objects will follow Rdio's API specs for [methods](http://developer.rdio.com/docs/read/rest/methods) and [object types](http://developer.rdio.com/docs/read/rest/types) as closely as possible, accounting for Python-ish function and property names (underscores and all that, instead of camelCase).

-## Notes

-I'll eventually get `setuptools` rockin' for this thing.
-Once I figure out how to use it.

 ## Requirements

  * [python 2.6 or higher](http://python.org/download/releases/) but not python 3.0